dmrellan/Visual-Auditing-Security-Workbook-with-Microsoft-Sentinel/README.md

 My special thanks to my coworker _**Alvaro Jiménez Contreras**_ for his help during this solution's evaluation development tasks and test phase.

 ## ChangeLog
-### Custom HTTP Data Collector API
+### Version 1.1
-- v1.1:
+#### Custom HTTP Data Collector API
 - Fixed typos in the Powershell script.
 - Improved logging.
 - The maximum number of elements by post is 10k.
-### Log Analytics Parser Functions
+#### Log Analytics Parser Functions
 - VASWComputersParser.kusto: Fixed an issue when LAPS is not deployed.